 2. Do you specialize in treating my condition?

-Some physical therapists specialize in a specific type of injury or body part while others are generalists.
-If your child needs physical therapy, you may want to see a certified pediatric specialist.
-If you suffer from a neurological condition, you may want to see a neurologic physical therapist.
+Some therapists specialize in a specific type of injury or body part while others are generalists.
+If your child needs therapy, you may want to see a certified pediatric specialist.
 For orthopedic conditions, a generalist is fully trained to help you.
-No matter which one you decide to see, be sure to ask your physical therapist how many patients he or she has treated with your specific problem and approximately how long it took to progress toward their goals.
-You also can ask your physical therapist if a specific goal (for example, functional independence) is reasonable for your situation.
+No matter which one you decide to see, be sure to ask your therapist how many patients he or she has treated with your specific problem and approximately how long it took to progress toward their goals.
+You also can ask your therapist if a specific goal (for example, functional independence) is reasonable for your situation.
 He or she will be happy to answer all of your questions to ensure you are comfortable during your recovery period!

 3. Will my therapy be just exercise?